 This phase of the construction inspection program (CIP) will become effective upon issuance of a combined license (COL) or Limited Work Authorization (LWA).
 This manual chapter remains effective until inspection of the operational programs has been completed.

 The CIP includes those inspection activities directed toward assessing a licensee’s construction and operational programs (including preoperational testing).
-Start-up Testing activities will be assessed under Inspection Manual Chapter (IMC) 2514, “ – Startup Testing Phase.”
+Start-up Testing activities will be assessed under Inspection Manual Chapter (IMC) 2514, “AP1000 Reactor Inspection Program – Startup Testing Phase.”
 This manual chapter will be performed in parallel with, but independent of, IMC 2503, “Construction Inspection Program: Inspections of Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC) Related Work.”
 All inspections directly related to ITAAC activities will be performed under IMC 2503.
 IMC 2504 inspections will involve the inspection of QA activities affecting systems, structures, and components (SSCs) that are installed in the plant, thereby having the potential to impact ITAAC.
 Therefore, ITAAC will be “indirectly” evaluated by programmatic inspections (such as those of the QA program) because such programs affect the quality of the SSCs that are the subject of the ITAAC.

 The general requirements identified in this IMC are applicable to all COL designs.
 However, the detailed inspection procedures to be implemented may differ, depending upon the type of plant design contained in the COL.